Anglican Diocese of Sokoto

-The Anglican Diocese of Sokoto is one of eleven within the Anglican Province of Kaduna, itself one of 14 provinces within the Church of Nigeria.
-The immediate past bishop is Late Rt.
+The Anglican Diocese of Sokoto is one of eleven dioceses within the Anglican Province of Kaduna, itself one of 14 ecclesiastical provinces within the Church of Nigeria.
+The immediate past bishop is the late Rt.
 Rev. Augustine Omole who died in April 2021.

-The current bishop is Rt.
-Rev. Idris Ado zubairu who was translated from diocese of Bari to Sokoto diocese.
+In early 2026, the current bishop is the Rt.
+Rev. Idris Zubairu who was translated from the Diocese of Bari to Sokoto diocese.